Contact Center Phone System CX How-to

 What is jitter?

-Jitter is a technical term that refers to the delays of data packets as they travel across a network.
-Modern contact centers use something called Voice over Internet Protocol (VoIP), where data packets transfer the communication between both parties on a call.
-When you experience jitter, the data packets aren’t flowing smoothly, causing audio to sound choppy, robotic, or delayed.
+Modern contact centers use Voice over Internet Protocol (VoIP), which converts audio into data packets and transmits them between the parties on a call.
+When you experience jitter, data packets aren’t flowing smoothly, which can make audio sound choppy, robotic, or delayed.

 Graphic explaining what jitter is and a visual showing the disruption of the flow of data packets

-How does jitter impact VoIP calls?
+How does network jitter impact VoIP calls?

 What is an acceptable amount of jitter?